Looking for Psychedelic Therapist Training Programs?

 Are there small group meetings too?

-Yes, we have accountability groups each week that are required.
-They are hour-long sessions with other members of your class, supervised by two teaching assistants, in which students can discuss course material, practice skills, and have an open forum for questions.
+Yes, we have required weekly accountability groups.
+These are hour-long sessions with fellow classmates, supervised by teaching assistants.
+In these groups, students discuss course material, practice skills, and have an open forum to ask questions.

 What is the time commitment per week outside of class (readings, homework, etc.)?